 You’ll have to ask yourself how much you’re willing to pay before you buy roadside assistance.
 Most companies have affordable prices.
-But it can start getting more and more expensive if you add extra family members or join a motor club.
+But it can start getting more and more expensive when you add extra family members or join a motor club.

 4. How old or unreliable is my car?